HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-10.md

 # Lab 10 - Configure JWT

-Out of the box KEEP uses a random symetrical JWT signing key, that is changed on any reboot of the API.
+Out of the box KEEP uses a random symmetrical JWT signing key, that's changed on any reboot of the API.
 This is OK for test and single server use, but not for multi-server operation or use as IdP.

 ## Duration 20 min